ContainerCraft/helm/README.md

 kubectl get -n konductor ingress
 ```

-### 1. Access the Konductor container via SSH in terminal or VSCode in the browser
+### 1. Access the Konductor container via SSH or VSCode in browser